Requirements for claiming the credit

 If the property manager is not a trustee (in the case of properties owned by a trust) or an officer of the entity that owns the property, the property manager can register on MassTaxConnect as a third party and then request access rights from each small business in order to file for the exemption on their behalf.

-When will the 2019 exemption certificate expire?
+When will my exemption certificate expire?

 Will I need a separate certificate for each utility?

 No. You will only need to register once for an exemption certificate regardless of the number of utilities you use.
 You will provide a copy of the exemption certificate, or the certificate number, to each of the utility companies you use for your business.

 Will we receive separate certificates for each service address for our business?

 Yes, although only one certificate number will be issued per business, if you provide multiple addresses, you will receive a separate certificate for each business service address to be shared with the utility vendor for that address.

 What if my business no longer meets the qualifications for the exemption?